vineetdcunha/Hadoop_Ecosystem/README.md

 Pig - lo_discount_count, lo_revenue_sum - Lineorder data: Count and Sum

 Hadoop_Multi_Node_WordCount - Fetching the word count from the file using python.

+Hive_Sum_transform - Lineorder data - Sum and Transformation using python